Author of The Woo-Woo, defended by Joe Zee

 The 2019 debates are happening March 25-28, 2019 and will be hosted by Ali Hassan.

 About Lindsay Wong

-Lindsay Wong is a Vancouver-based journalist.
+Lindsay Wong is a Vancouver-based author.
 She holds a BFA in creative writing from the University of British Columbia and an MFA in literary nonfiction from Columbia University.

 Wong's debut memoir The Woo-Woo is a darkly comic story of her dysfunctional family who blame their woes on ghosts and demons.
 The Woo-Woo was a finalist for the 2018 Hilary West Writers' Trust Prize for Nonfiction.

 - The CBC Books winter reading list: 15 Canadian books to read this season